 How to forecast usage-based revenue with a cohort analysis

 A cohort analysis is a framework that enables SaaS business leaders to look at their customers in different ways to understand various aspects of customer behavior.
-As such, cohort analysis provides insights that can help leaders determine the steps necessary to grow and expand customers’ use of the products, reduce churn rates, and increase customer lifetime value.
+As such, cohort analysis provides insights that can help leaders determine the steps necessary to grow and expand customers’ use of the products, reduce churn rates, and increase customer lifetime value (LTV).

 For businesses with usage-based pricing, cohort analysis can also reveal usage patterns that finance leaders can use to create more accurate forecasts.